Frequently Asked Questions

 Visual Arts Passage is the perfect place to sharpen your skills.
 Passage levels the playing field for artists.
 Our organization consists of advanced and amateur artists.
 Artists who are exceptionally advanced are allowed to test out of our first installment.
 This is not encouraged, but allowed on a case-by-case basis.

-Each program features presentations by three guest speakers per semester.
-The guest speakers will instruct during two classes in place of your mentor.
+Each program features presentations by six guest speakers per semester.
 The guest speakers are extremely successful artists.
 Many of these artists are on year-round contracts with some of today's most iconic studios and brands.
-The presentations often consist of lectures, demos, critiques, or Q&A. Mini courses like Foundations and Color Theory do not feature guest speakers.
+The presentations often consist of lectures, demos, critiques, or Q&A.

 Yes.
 It is possible to test out of any course at Visual Arts Passage.
 To do so, students must apply to the program and schedule a portfolio review with John English to determine this.
 All applicants are prompted to book a portfolio review.
 You can also submit your portfolio to email@example.com